henriquelaureano/lme15/README.md

 # Extensões de Modelos de Regressão

-> Repository with the activities made during the discipline ce092
+> Repository with the activities made during the course ce092
 > (extensions of regression models) in the second semester of 2015.

 Above in the folders we have the rmd files and some r scripts, below we have the link to the html files.